cstohlmann/oea-insights-module/readme.md

 ## Data Sources and Module Setup
 ### Data Sources

-<strong><em>[Description of data sources: what it is used for, data available, data format and possible use cases or OEA packages it can be used for]</em></strong>
+- As mentioned before, this Microsoft Insights module utilizes usage data from M365 applications to gauge student interaction and involvement from their online activities.
+     * Note the availability of [Insights in Microsoft Teams for Education](https://support.microsoft.com/en-us/office/insights-preview-in-microsoft-teams-for-education-leaders-8738d1b1-4e1c-49bd-9e8d-b5292474c347?ui=en-us&rs=en-us&ad=us) which provides usage analytics available via the Insights app within Teams.
+Although, the assets provided within this module focus on the processing of M365 usage data.
  - App usage data available via Azure Data Share:
      * In order to begin receiving usage data from M365, the first step is to initiate the Data Share feature within [School Data Sync](https://sds.microsoft.com/).
 This feature is in Private Preview and is not visible by default - check with your account manager to have the feature enabled for your tenant.
+ - The data ingested is formatted as CSV files.

 ### Module Setup

  - The setup of [School Data Sync](https://sds.microsoft.com/) is a prerequisite for being able to receive this type of usage data from your M365 tenant.
     * You can also find short videos about School Data Sync and the Insights app on the [Microsoft School Data Sync channel](https://www.youtube.com/channel/UCA8ZOC7eTfzLlkcFW3imkHg/featured).
- - Note the availability of [Insights in Microsoft Teams for Education](https://support.microsoft.com/en-us/office/insights-preview-in-microsoft-teams-for-education-leaders-8738d1b1-4e1c-49bd-9e8d-b5292474c347?ui=en-us&rs=en-us&ad=us) which provides usage analytics available via the Insights app within Teams.
-Although, the sample data processing notebooks and PowerBI dashboard template within this module focus on the processing of M365 usage data.
  - In order to install this module:
-     1. Connect your Synpase workspace to the Azure Data Share of M365.
+     1. Connect your Synpase workspace to the Azure Data Share for M365 data.
      2. Import the MSInsights_py.ipynb and process_MSInsights_data.ipynb notebooks into Synapse Studio.
      3. Then, open and run the process_MSInsights_data notebook.
      4. After the Insights data is processed, open up the PowerBI Insights dashboard template provided, and connect to your Synapse workspace serverless SQL endpoint.